 - The managers of the service carried out an assessment of people's needs to determine whether the service could effectively meet their needs. - People's preferences and care needs had been recorded and those who used the service were given the opportunity to be involved in the care planning process. - Care plans were individualised and contained details of people's preferred routines and preferences.
-A relative told us, "Me and my sister were very involved with the care plan.
-It has been re looked at as her mobility has improved." - The manager considered protected characteristics under the Equality Act.
+A relative told us, "We were involved in the assessment and the care plan." - The manager considered protected characteristics under the Equality Act.
 For example, they asked people about any religious or cultural needs they had so that they could plan for those needs to be addressed.
 Staff were aware of equality and diversity issues.